 In view of this, why not give video game soundtracks a go?

 Above all, all of them have been executed so well that they can rival that of movie soundtracks!
 While video game music in the past was simple and repetitive (think of the Mario theme), technology has improved over the years, and with it, music in video games.

-Music of video games have been refined over decades to be even more pleasant, entertaining, and yet not distracting.
+Music of video games has been refined over decades to be even more pleasant, entertaining, and yet not distracting.
 This only means more variety of great quality for all of us.